microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 QUESTION: Is there an existing doc somewhere that I can point to for what possible term values are?

 If this attribute is omitted from your command, the default is for the command to always be enabled.
-You can also automatically have your command be disabled if it currently executing by setting `this.DisableDuringExecution = true;` in the constructor of your command class.
+You can also automatically have your command be disabled if it is currently executing by setting `this.DisableDuringExecution = true;` in the constructor of your command class.

 ### Localizing a command